AbderrahmanNaciri22/API_SubLedger_Authentification_Et_Gestiondes_Abonnements/README.md

 # SubLedger API

-Backend API for managing digital subscriptions with authentication, authorization, and secure access control.
+Backend API for managing digital subscriptions with authentication, authorization, and role-based access control.

 ## Overview

 SubLedger is a FinTech backend service that allows users to manage their digital subscriptions.
-The system provides secure authentication using JWT and role-based authorization to separate user and admin capabilities.
+The system provides secure authentication using JWT and separates access between **users** and **administrators**.

 ## Tech Stack